-At Boston University, cyberinfrastructure planning is an integral part of comprehensive institutional IT strategy developed by stakeholders within an overarching governance framework.
-BU leadership established formal IT governance several years ago and that framework is described at bu.edu/tech/about/governance/.
+Cyberinfrastructure planning at BU is an integral part of comprehensive institutional IT strategy developed by stakeholders within an overarching governance framework.
+BU leadership established formal IT governance several years ago as described at bu.edu/tech/about/governance/.

-With that framework in place, institution-wide IT strategy was formulated and later completed and published in 2014.
-That strategy is outlined in the 2015-20 BU Technology Plan posted at bu.edu/tech/plan/.
+Institution-wide IT strategy was formulated and published at bu.edu/tech/plan/ in 2014.

-Note that, even prior to establishing formal governance and an IT strategic plan, the University had an extraordinarily rich and enduring history of commitment to shared infrastructure in support of research and education as highlighted in Exhibit A.
+Note that, even prior to establishing formal governance and an IT strategic plan, the University had an extraordinarily rich and enduring history of commitment to shared infrastructure in support of research and education as highlighted in Exhibit A below.